Or Call / Email:

 Visiting us by Air

-GA circuit height is 800ft and Microlight circuit traffic is 600ft.
+GA circuit height is 800ft.
 08LH, 26RH.
 TORA/LDA 803m.
 There is a 100m unlicensed extension beyond each runway end, and runway distance remaining markers to the north of the runway to help with decision making.
+Note there is no longer a microlight circuit.
+Overhead Joins.

 Rwy 08 – A normal approach, but please avoid getting low on final approach or using excessive power settings when overflying Compton Village.